muratk3n/thirdwave/en/tweets/2020/week21b.md

 Hah -- I read Dalia Lama said 'if robots are advanced enough, you will be able to reincarnate into them'.

 Yes.
-If reincarnation is taken as 'entering the game again', it makes total sense.
-As a game player, wouldn't you play a sufficiently advanced bot?
+If reincarnation is taken as 'entering the game over and over again', makes sense.
+As a player in a normal computer game, wouldn't we play a sufficiently advanced bot?
 Sure, why not?
+People even play hamster, rabbit, fish in games!

 Then there is the answer for the conciousness question; can a robot be concious?
-Well, a concious player will be in one, so yes.
+Well, a concious player can be in one, so yes.

-DL -- that guy knows some shit. tiz all I gotta say.
+DL -- that guy knows some shit, tiz all I gotta say.

 *2020-05-19 14:53:24*